alibaba/GraphScope/docs/graphscope_for_graph_analytics.md

 # GraphScope for Graph Analytics
+Broadly speaking, any kind of computation over graph data can be regarded as graph analytics.
+We find that computation patterns of different graph analytics vary a lot: some only involve a small number of vertices/edges, while others access a large fraction of (even all) vertices/edges of a graph.
+In GraphScope, we call the former as *graph traversal*, whil use the term *graph analytics* to refer to the latter, unless otherwise specified.

-Currently, there exist diverse types of graph analytics algorithms, which usually iteratively scan vertices/edges of a graph to explore underlying insights hidden in graph data.
+Currently, there exist diverse types of graph analytics algorithms, which usually iteratively access a large fraction of (even all) vertices/edges of a graph to explore underlying insights hidden in graph data.
 Typical graph analytics algorithms include general analytics algorithms (e.g., PageRank, shortest path, and maximum flow), community detection algorithms (e.g., maximum clique/bi-clique, connected components, Louvain and label propagation), graph mining algorithms (e.g., frequent structure mining and graph pattern discovery).

 In GraphScope, Graph Analytics Engine (GAE) is responsible for handling such graph analytics algorithms, which allows users to easily define and implement their algorithms while providing efficient execution for these algorithms.